The Ultimate Guide to Chocolate Chip Cookies

 I used the Nestle Tollhouse Chocolate Chip Cookie recipe as my control and made little changes and variations in techniques and ingredients to show you how they affect the cookie.

-I halved and adapted the original Tollhouse recipe and that is what you see here (FULL CONTROL RECIPE AT BOTTOM OF POST).
+I halved and adapted the original Tollhouse recipe.
 I kept everything the same through each recipe test, changing one key thing to see its effect and photographing the results for you.
-If you need more help figuring out why your cookies aren’t turning out the way you want them to, be sure to check out my Ultimate Cookie Troubleshooting Guide.
+Be sure to check out my free Cookie Customization Guide to truly perfect your cookies!

 Cookie Tools and Ingredients Used: